At the heart of Docker's functionality lies the docker run command, which is

 Note that Docker secrets is a better way to pass application secrets.

-Entrypoint customization (--entrypoint
+Entrypoint customization (--entrypoint)

 Every Docker image has a default entrypoint.
 This the command that executes when

 the container starts.
-You can override this with the --entrypoint
+You can override this with the --entrypoint flag:

-This replaces Nginx's default entrypoint with /bin/bash
+This replaces Nginx's default entrypoint with /bin/bash and passes

--c "echo Hello, custom entrypoint!"
+-c "echo Hello, custom entrypoint!" as arguments.

-Understanding the difference between entrypoint
+Understanding the difference between entrypoint and command is crucial:

 - The entrypoint is the executable that runs when the container starts.